leschartreux/ltsp-vmview/README.md

 ```
 ltsp-build-client --arch i386 --chroot ltsp-vmview --dist precise
 ```
 In my case Precise (12.04) release from Ubuntu, has better pulseaudio (sound server) as it consumes less CPU.
-Always choose 32bits architecture for best compatibility with thin PC hardware.
+32bits architecture is mandatory as View Clien binaries are 32bits, and for better compatibility with thin PC hardware.
 Process is quite long depends on Internet bandwidth.
 But full client root is less than 1GB.

 - Once default ltsp client has built, cd to root's project then launch setup script to configure the client.